lk-umw-cpsc/gwyneth/README.md

 installing and setting up a server for the project, visit the original Wiki at https://github.com/megandalster/homebasedemo2017/wiki/Setting-Up-a-MAMP-Server.

-Be sure your MAMP server is running before installing Homebase.
+Be sure your MAMP-server is running before installing Homebase.
 Also, be sure you have your GitHub account ID and token.
 To obtain a GitHub token, you will need to verify your email.
 Complete the following steps: